cameroncooks-branch/Integrate-Branch-Day-Template/README.md

 3. Open `BuildAnAppDayTemplate.xcodeproj`.
 4. Sign into your Apple ID in Xcode and edit the project's signing.
 5. Run the app on the simulator or your own device.
-6. If the app template app runs fine, then you're all set!
+6. If the template app runs fine, then you're all set!

 Contact me if you have any issues getting setup! nipun.singh@branch.io or via Slack @Nipun Singh.